 Let's Rewrite The Game: Bitcoin vs. Gold

 Bitcoin is far better suited to back a fiat currency than Gold, and a transition back to the Gold Standard would be a half-feasible solution to the current economic system.
-An ideal system would be for large central banks to hold bitcoin in impenetrable vaults to maintain a base-value.
+A better system would be for large central banks to hold bitcoin in impenetrable vaults to maintain a base-value.
 Also, a security council akin to the UN would be used to regulate worldwide monetary policy, and this will prevent massive currency devaluations that would otherwise cause problems.

 Gold is good, but bitcoin is better.
 In fact, Bitcoin essentially solves all of the problems that riddle gold that prevent it from being largely accepted worldwide as a standard.
 For instance, there is an unknown amount of Gold on planet Earth.
 There is no known quantity for supply, thus an unexpected Gold rush would plummet the value of all gold on the market today.
 And if currencies were tied to the value of Gold (i.e. The Gold Standard), then all currencies would be devalued as well and prices of assets would soar, everything from groceries to houses would become more expensive and would not be met with an increase in household income.